ignacio-hivemind/ignacio-hivemind/README.md

 - ⚡ Hobbies:
   - Watching documentaries or talks on YouTube
   - Reading biographies of cientists, musicians and sports people
-  - Playing the guitar and reading
+  - Playing tennis and the guitar

 <!---